 Amtrak cannot store, chill, or heat the food brought aboard the train; as of now, coach passengers do not have access to the dining car.

-If you need to keep medication chilled and bring a cooler with ice, Amtrak may provide additional ice if needed depending on the current supply.
+If you need to keep medication chilled and bring a cooler with ice, Amtrak may provide additional ice, depending on the current supply.

 Sleeping car passengers passing through Chicago can use the Metropolitan Lounge.
 The lounge offers priority boarding, complimentary beverages, and possibly more.